rinorkdg/code-test-PLG/README.md

 - The player has a gun to fire at enemies
 - The gun has limited ammo and can be thrown after it runs out
 - Throwing the gun is lethal for enemies, be resourceful!
-- Added flying ghost enemies that will chase you if you get to close
+- Added flying ghost enemies that will chase you if you get too close

 ### Gameplay

 - The player now has a score, they earn 5 score for every enemy kill and 1 for every token picked up
 - The level can only be finished if the player has at least 50 score
 - There are gun pickups for the user to replenish ammo or get a new one
-- The gun draws a line when fired
 - Added a checkpoint halfway through the level

 ### UI